misiektoja/popclip_extensions/README.md

 # popclip_extensions

-Some extensions / snippets for PopClip macOS app (Genius, AZLyrics, YouTube Music, Allegro, Tekstowo)
+Some extensions / snippets for PopClip macOS app that are missing from the official PopClip extensions directory (Genius, AZLyrics, YouTube Music, Allegro, Tekstowo)

 ## List of extensions / snippets